henningte/irpeat/README.md

 ### How to install

-You can install irpeat from GitHub using R via:
+You can install ‘irpeat’ from GitHub using R via:

 ``` r
 remotes::install_github(repo = "henningte/irpeat")
 ```

-irpeat relies on the R package [ir](https://github.com/henningte/ir) for handling infrared spectra.
+‘irpeat’ relies on the R package [‘ir’](https://github.com/henningte/ir) for handling infrared spectra.

 ### How to use

-You can load irpeat in R with:
+You can load ‘irpeat’ in R with:

 ``` r
 library(irpeat)